Wednesday, December 31, 2008

 Now that I have some saws worth having (Medallion Tools... nice...) and more on the way, it was time to build a saw till.
 My needs are relatively meagre compared to a serious saw aficionado, so I went with a relatively meagre saw till.
 Still, it stores all of my saws, so far, and also stores all of my saw sharpening gear and other 'saw oriented' stuff.

+Right now I'm light on cross-cut saws.
+I have two on order from Medallion, but it takes a while.
+I have my saws made with light coloured steamed-beech totes if they're a rip pattern saw, and dark totes (some weird carmelized maple) if they're a crosscut saw.
+It keeps me from grabbing the wrong saw as easily.
 At the top left of the rack is a Veritas 'dovetail saw'.
 It came packaged with a magnetic dovetail guide that I got as a gift.
 It actually has its moments.
 Moving clockwise, next comes the legendary Rip Tooth Dozuki from Lee Valley Tools.
 Great little saw, but after trying them, I'm not so happy with pull-saws, and I'm going back to push-saws.
 Next is a somewhat generic 'gent's saw' which I rarely use.
 My big rip saw is a Disston, but not old enough to be particularly good.
 It works.
 The cross-cut panel saw is also a Disston.
 Same comment.
 It works, but I'm looking forward to replacing it.
 Next is my Medallion Tenon Saw.
 Nice... and my custom big-ass Medallion Dovetail Saw with a 12" blade and 2.5" depth of cut below the back.
 Ooooh baby.
 Lotsa beef, there.
 Fab on hardwood.
 Grabby on pine.
 It's worth it.
 Oh, and last but not least is the Kugihiki from Lee Valley tools.
 It's a flush-cut saw, and a pull-saw is better for that particular application.
 It's a great saw, particularly for the price.
 "Woodworking" Magazine did a comparison between several brands of flush-cutting saw and this one won.
 Colour me smug. :)

 Past the saw till is the clamp rack for the gluing clamps.
 Those are the Lee Valley 30th anniversary aluminum clamps.
 Not fabulous clamps, but an excellent deal.